 Our service does not end there: We also provide driver and maintenance training as well as after-sales on-going support.

 Our company is proud to carry on the tradition of manufacturing hovercraft into the 21st century.
-After some 10 years of development this family-owned company has built on its reputation both locally and overseas.
+After some 10 years of development this family-owned company has built on its reputation, both locally and overseas.
 The company initially started building small hovercraft but found there was a need for increasingly larger craft.
 Through our dedicated team we were able to use the latest computer software to design & develop our range of hovercraft.

 Our chosen core material is fibreglass-reinforced plastics, commonly known as FRP or GRP.
 The advances that have taken place in the last ten years in this area of construction are enormous.
-Kevlar, which came from the NASA program, has revolutionized our industry.
+Kevlar, which came from the NASA program, has revolutionised our industry.
 This material is used to produce bulletproof vests and is widely used in the aircraft industry.
 We have also chosen to use a mixture of Kevlar and Carbon Fibre.
 This enables us to build extremely strong but lightweight structures.

 We have in-house capabilities: 3D CAD-modelling techniques, electrical and hydraulic design expertise and mechanical engineering skills.
-Our design team has Finite Element Analysis capabilities which enable us to test new designs to destruction.
+Our design team also has Finite Element Analysis capabilities which enable us to test new designs to destruction.
 This is very important when creating new crafts from scratch.

-Most builders of hovercraft rely on a third party to give them the necessary fan data.
+Most builders of hovercraft rely on a third party source to give them the necessary fan data.
 We have this information at hand.
 One of our team members has developed a program to optimise the fans to offer superior performance.
-We have been able to cross check this data with real time testing and it is through this R & D that we can offer the end user a 22nd Century craft that will out perform the current competitors in the market as most of them are building 25 year old designs.
+We have been able to cross check this data with real time testing and it is through this R & D that we can offer the end user a highly efficient craft that will out-perform the current competitors in the market as most of them are building 25 year old designs.
 All of our crafts have much larger fan ducts than our competitors meaning our craft are faster and more powerful and they are able to achieve a standing-start to planing speed in a very short time.
 This is achieved through greater static thrust from the much larger propellers.
 And it also translates into reduced fuel consumption for the same cruise speed as our competitors.

 Design & Manufacture